cloudflare/cloudflare-docs/products/network-interconnect/src/content/partners/megaport.md

 7. Click **Back** to make changes or click **Add VXC** to move this configuration to your cart.
 Once you have finished this configuration, you can configure additional VXCs or proceed through the checkout process.

-8. Cloudflare will accept the connection and your Account team will provide next steps with respect to network turn up and BGP session establishment.
+8. Cloudflare will accept the connection and your account team will contact you to establish the BGP session.